 - Traveling by road is unlike a boat or airplane where you land only at your destination.
 When you’re on a campervan on the road, you get to make as many stops as your time permits.

-- Traveling by road may wind up cheaper, giving you more allowance on your budget to visit more places than you may have initially thought you could do so.
+- Traveling by road may wind up cheaper, giving you more allowance on your budget to visit more places than you may have initially thought you could do.
+It happened to us on our last 4-week adventure through Northern Spain.

 - Traveling by road on a campervan may be more comfortable and relaxing than hopping off and on one bus to another, so you can actually enjoy the trip more and not dread long road trips to see more places.